kamanapokharel/PromptCraft/README.md

 ## **The Importance of Crafting Effective Prompts**

-The **way a prompt is crafted** has a direct impact on the quality of the AI’s response.
-A well-structured prompt leads to **accurate, relevant,** and **meaningful** outputs, while vague or unclear prompts can result in incomplete or inaccurate answers.
+A well-crafted prompt directly impacts the **accuracy, relevance,** and **usefulness** of AI responses.
+Clear, structured prompts yield meaningful results, while vague instructions often lead to incomplete or off-target answers.

 ### **Good vs. Bad Prompts**